-Many adopted people and birth parents or other birth relatives decide to search for one another at some point during their lives.
-Depending on the State in which the adoption occurred and individual circumstances, information from adoption records or the adopted person's original birth certificate, if available, may provide a starting place when conducting a search.
+Many adopted people and birth relatives decide to search for one another at some point during their lives.
+Depending on the State in which the adoption occurred and individual circumstances, information from adoption records or the adopted person's original birth certificate provide a starting place when conducting a search.
 Adoption reunion registries, both private and State-operated, are another source of information when searching for birth relatives.
 This section provides resources that address how to prepare for a search, access reunion registries and support groups, conduct a search within the United States, and conduct a search for birth relatives in another country.

 International Social Service USA

 Provides a range of social work services, including help for those who want to find their birth family abroad.

 Access State-specific birth family and adoptee search support groups.

 Academy of Adoption and Assisted Reproduction Attorneys

 Defines putative father registries, their purpose, and who has access to them.
 A State listing of putative father registries is also included.